-"The St. Nicholas Society last evening celebrated the Dutch Eastertide festival, the Paas, with a dinner at the Waldorf The Paas, with a dinner at the Waldorf The President, Chauncey M. Depew, presiding, Polk Miller, of Richmond, entertained the Society with a recital on "The Old Visition Pile".
-Old Virginia Plantation Negro."
+"The St. Nicholas Society last evening celebrated the Dutch Eastertide festival, the Paas, with a dinner at the Waldorf The President, Chauncey M. Depew, presiding, Folk Miller, of Richmond, entertained the Society with a recital on "The Old Virginia Plantation Negro."